buglloc/brick/README.md

 sudo add-apt-repository ppa:buglloc/brick
     Hit [Enter]
 sudo apt-get update
-# If you are using Unity (included appindicator support etc.)
-sudo apt-get install brick-unity
-# Otherwise
 sudo apt-get install brick
 ```
 if you are using KDE4/5 your may want to install `libappindicator`